Distance: 14 km

 Last Update: May 16, 2010

-Mount Decoeli is one of the highest peaks you can see from around Haines Junction and the highway.
-On a clear day you get a sweeping view of mountains, valleys, and icefields.
+Mount Decoeli is a pyramidal peak you can see from Haines Junction.
+From the summit on a clear day you get a sweeping view of the mountains, valleys, and icefields of Kluane National Park.

 Download GPS Data for this trail

 From Haines Junction, drive north along the Alaska Highway for about 20 kms.
 Just north of the Bear Creak Summit sign, there is a pull-out on the left.